Collections

 In order to achieve a uniform structure for all collections on the platform and thus make it easier for users to navigate between collections, it is recommended to follow the common naming convention:

-- Names can consist of a combination of different attributes.
-Frequently used attributes:
+• Names should consist of a combination of different optional attributes (see table)

 # Sentinel2-L2A